The Ho Chi Minh Trail: Then and Now (Part 3)

 Local people often use them to make cow bells.

-a fuse being used as a cow bell on the Ho Chi Minh Trail
+a fuse used as a cow bell on the Ho Chi Minh Trail Laos

-Another cow bell made from a discarded fuse.
+Another cow bell made from a discarded bomb fuse.

 The multi-barrel M-61 Gatling gun was very lethal.

-When mounted to the left side of an AC-130 Spectre gunship, the M-61 Gatling gun proved lethal to trucks on the Trail.
+When mounted to the left side of an AC-130 Spectre gunship, the M-61 Gatling gun proved lethal to trucks on the Ho Chi Minh Trail.

-The AC-130 Spectre gunships were equipped with infrared, night vision, two Gatling guns and one 105 mm cannon.
-They were were highly effective at destroying Vietnamese trucks.
+The AC-130 Spectre gunships were equipped with infrared, night vision, two Gatling guns and one 105 mm cannon and were highly effective at destroying Vietnamese trucks.

 The M-61 Gatling gun could shoot an astonishing 6,000 rounds per minute.

-an unspent M-61 shell south of the Mu Gia pass
+an unspent M-61 shell south of the Mu Gia Pass on the Ho Chi Minh Trail in Laos

 An unspent M-61 shell south of the Mu Gia Pass.